 Printable Page Corn News Return to Menu - Page 1 2 3 4 5 6

-to 2 cents lower; wheat futures are 1 to 4 cents lower.
+6 to 8 cents lower; wheat futures are flat to 7 cents lower.

 David M. Fiala